rancher/trash/README.md

 ## Inspiration

-I really like [glide](https://github.com/Masterminds/glide), it's like a *real* package manager: you specify what you need, run `glide up` and enjoy your updated libraries.
-But it doesn't help solving the 2 problems I've been having lately:
+I really liked [glide](https://github.com/Masterminds/glide), it's like a *real* package manager: specify what you need, run `glide up` and enjoy your updated libraries.
+But it didn't help with a couple problems I had:

 - All necessary library code should be vendored and checked into project repo (as imposed by the project policy)
 - Unnecessary code should be removed ~~for great justice~~ for smaller git checkouts and faster `docker build`

-I've been reluctant to the idea of writing `trash`, but apparently the world needs another package manager: come on, it's just going to be 300 (okay, it's ~600) lines of Go!
+I'd been slightly reluctant to the idea of writing it, but apparently the world needed another package manager: "Come on, it's just going to be 300 (okay, it's ~600) lines of Go!"
 Thanks to [@ibuildthecloud](https://github.com/ibuildthecloud) for the idea.

 ## Help